retaildevcrews/codespaces-images/README.md

 Clicking on `Send Request` should open a new panel in Visual Studio Code with the response from that request like so:

 ![REST Client example response](./images/RESTClientResponse.png)

+## Jump Box

+A `jump box` pod is created so that you can execute commands `in the cluster`

+- use the `kje` alias
+  - `kubectl exec -it jumpbox --`
+- examples
+  - run http against the ClusterIP
+    - `kje http ngsa-memory:8080/version`
+  - run an interactive shell
+    - `kje bash -l`
+      - note: -l causes a login and processes `.profile`
+      - note: `sh -l` will work, but the results will not be displayed in the terminal

 ## Launch Grafana Dashboard